 A. Regular Meetings

-The meetings shall be held at Gateway Environmental K-8 Learning Center on scheduled Thursdays.
+The meetings shall be held at Gateway Environmental K-8 Learning Center on the third Tuesday of each month.
 Meetings will be held at least four (4) times per year.

 B. Special Meetings

 In the event a special meeting is needed, the principal, EESAC chairperson or a majority of EESAC members may call a meeting following the guidelines set forth in Section II.
 D. 2a-d.